Autointoxication chiefly starts in the colon. As Ilya Metchnikoff (1845-1916),

 This gaseous substance is formed in the course of disintegration of

-rotten eggs.
+eggs.
 Its toxicity equals that of cyanide.
 The most important effect of

 hydrogen sulfide is its interference with the cytochrome system, a part of the